lcy5201314/lcy5201314.github.io/_pages/about.md

 My current research interests focus on AI security, including jailbreak attacks, and the security analysis of retrieval-augmented generation (RAG) systems and agents.
 Previously, I was also deeply interested in privacy-preserving computation, involving techniques such as secure multi-party computation (MPC) and privacy-preserving machine learning (PPML).

 <font color="red">I am currently focused on content generation and security mechanisms in large language models.
-If you are seeking any form of academic cooperation, please feel free to email me at li.cy@stu.xidian.edu.cn. </font>
+If you are seeking any form of academic cooperation, please feel free to email me at li.cy[at]stu.xidian.edu.cn. </font>

 <!-- For a detailed overview of my academic background and project experience, please refer to my resumes:
 📄 [Chinese Resume Link (replace with actual)] | [English Resume Link (replace with actual)] -->